 When your rolls are spinning faster and producing less, your mill cannot keep up with the speed difference.
 Smaller rolls require that you turn up the speed of the mill to keep the same production speed as when the tooling was new.
 With split rolls, you never have to reduce the roll diameters when reworking.
 This means your rolls will last at least 10-15 times longer than solid rolls.

-Let’s look at split roll theory and its advantages.
+Let’s look at the split roll theory and its advantages.

 Split Roll Theory

 The theory of split roll design is very basic.
 The throat diameter of the roll is maintained after each rework, holding the mill speed constant, with no adverse effect on the roll’s ability to drive the tube.
 In effect, the roll size, from a shaping and driving standpoint, does not change when a split roll is reworked.